• Skip to primary navigation

 • The broth is full of flavor and color because we made our own chicken stock.

 • It has juicy, flavorful chicken.
-We started with a fresh, whole chicken that was cooked in the stock to 165°F, then tented with foil to rest and shredded.
+We started with a fresh, whole chicken that was cooked in the stock to 165°F, then tented with foil, rested, and shredded.
 Instead of putting it back into the soup and overcooking it, the chicken was divided into the serving bowls.

-• It uses pitted prunes to provide a slight sweetness to this savory soup.
+• To provide a slight sweetness, we used pitted prunes in this savory soup.

 Ingredients